Manvityagi/Long-Running-Task-Manager/README.md

 - **Framework** - Django Rest Framework
 - **Database** - PostgreSQL
-- **Python** - version 3
+- **Python** - version 3.8.2

 # 💡 Approach

 ### Upload

-- A dummy CSV file is read using pandas and uploaded row by row to a table in database.
+- A dummy CSV file is read using pandas and added row by row to a table in database.
   #### Pause
   Number of lines read are constantly being recorded, when paused an Interrupt Exception is raised which stops the upload.
   #### Resume
-  The uplaod start funtion is called again but this time the CSV file is read from the checkpoint that we stored earlier.
+  The upload start funtion is called again but this time the CSV file is read from the checkpoint that we stored earlier.
   ### Terminate
   In this situation, the application needed to get back to the work done before this wrong upload started, so I dropped this particular table.
   ### Progress